OpenFreeEnergy/gufe/docs/guide/serialization.rst

         obj = json.load(f, cls=JSON_HANDLER.decoder)

-Note that these objects are not space-efficient: that is, if you have the same object in memory stored at multiple locations (e.g., an identical ``ProteinComponent`` in more than one ``ChemicalSystem``), then you will save multiple copies of its JSON representation.
+Note that these objects are not space-efficient: that is, if you have the same object in memory referenced by multiple objects (e.g., an identical ``ProteinComponent`` in more than one ``ChemicalSystem``), then you will save multiple copies of its JSON representation.

+On reloading, tools that use the recommended ``from_dict`` method will undo do this duplication; see :ref:`gufe_memory_deduplication` for details.

 ..
 Using JSON codecs outside of JSON
 .. ---------------------------------